Power to the imagination

 Let’s now move on to the practice:

-- Sit in your favourite position with your eyes closed and apply the mind emptiness for a few moments.
+- Sit in your favourite position with your eyes closed and focus on emptying your mind for a few moments.

-- Follow the same directions as in the previous exercise, avoiding relying on memory, but trying to keep the same vividness in the visualisations.
+- Follow the same directions as in the previous exercise, avoiding reliance on memory while maintaining the same vividness in the visualisations.

-- If you have managed to hold the visualisation for five minutes, add sounds and yet another sense (preferably touch, like the feeling of wind on your skin, etc.).
+- If you have managed to hold the visualisation for five minutes, incorporate sounds and engage another sense (preferably touch, such as the feeling of wind on your skin, etc.).

-- Once you’ve reached your five-minute goal with multisensory presence, you can try with your eyes open in subsequent sessions.
-Again, the exercise ends when you manage to hold your attention for five minutes.
+- After achieving your five-minute goal with multisensory presence, you can attempt the exercise with your eyes open in future sessions.
+The practice concludes when you can maintain your focus for five minutes.

 Rispondi